Autodesk-Forge/viewer-android-sample/README.md

 * Click [Show thumbnail] to get the thumbnail and display it in the image box blow.
 You may see "get thumbnail failed" if translation is still not in progress, you can try again latter.
 * Click [Launch Viewer] to launch the viewer in a WebGL enabled browser.
 It is tested on Google Chrome for Android (version 38.0.2125.114), while you can try any browser that is WebGL compatible.
 If you have problems with this step, you can look into console of browser with USB debugging.
 If you are using emulator, you will see a blank web page as the browser in emulator does not support WebGL.

 ## License

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

-##Written by
+## Written by

-Xiaodong Liang
+Xiaodong Liang <br />
+Developer Advocate <br />
-Autodesk Forge
+Autodesk Forge Partner Development